SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

     |-- run.sh
 ```

+We need to copy the `run.sh` scripts as `run` files in the service directories.
-In each directory, create an executable file called `run`.
-You can achieve that
-by the following commands:
+You can achieve that by the following commands (do these commands in your Vagrant VM):

 ```
-touch /vagrant/ha/services/ha/run && chmod +x /vagrant/ha/services/ha/run
+cp /vagrant/ha/scripts/run.sh /vagrant/ha/services/ha/run && chmod +x /vagrant/ha/services/ha/run
-touch /vagrant/webapp/services/node/run && chmod +x /vagrant/webapp/services/node/run
+cp /vagrant/webapp/scripts/run.sh /vagrant/webapp/services/node/run && chmod +x /vagrant/webapp/services/node/run
 ```

 **Remarks**:

-  - The `&&` in the previous command mean: if `touch` command return RC == 0 then
+  - The `&&` in the previous command mean: if `cp` command return RC == 0 then
     do command `chmod`.

-  - `touch` will create the file and `chmod` will make it executable.
+  - `cp` will copy the file and `chmod` will make it executable.
 For more info
     of the commands, run: `man touch` or `man chmod`.

-Copy the content of the file [ha/scripts/run.sh](ha/scripts/run.sh) into the newly created
-file `ha/services/run`.
-Do the same for [webapp/run.sh](webapp/run.sh) into `webapp/services/run`.

 Once copied, replace the hashbang instruction in both files.
-Replace `#!/bin/sh` by `#!/usr/bin/with-contenv sh`.
+Replace `#!/bin/sh` by `#!/usr/bin/with-contenv bash`.
 This will instruct `S6` to give the environment variables from the container to the run script.

 The start scripts are ready but now we must copy them to the right place in the Docker image.
 In both